NormanDunbar/SuperBASIC-Manual/sphinx/source/Appendix05.clean.rst

 Q40 is a replacement motherboard for the QL.
 It is supplied with 16Mb RAM (although it will support up to 32Mb) and an I/O card.
 You will need to add a tower case, a keyboard, floppy and hard disk drives, a standard PC monitor and mouse.
-The Q40 even has the ability to drive stero sound, using an in-built digital to analogue converter which can be used with either speakers or headphones.
+The Q40 even has the ability to drive stereo sound, using an in-built digital to analogue converter which can be used with either speakers or headphones.
 All drivers and equipment to connect these items to the motherboard are built in.